-"I told him ... next year we will announce a general election date," Prayuth told reporters.
+"I told him (Trump) ... next year we will announce a general election date," Prayuth told reporters.

-The Obama administration was deeply critical of the military-led government and refused to extend an invitation to Prayuth to the White House.
+The Obama administration was deeply critical of the Thai junta and refused to extend an invitation to Prayuth to the White House.

-Human Rights Watch in a statement given to Reuters in Bangkok called on members of the U.S. Congress to demand that the Trump administration pressure Thailand to restore democracy and called on the Pentagon to "cool their engagement" with the Thai junta.
+Human Rights Watch in a statement given to Reuters in Bangkok called on members of the U.S. Congress to demand that the Trump administration pressure Thailand to restore democracy and called on the Pentagon to "cool their engagement" with Thai leaders.

 "They should be demanding that the Trump administration not give the junta a free pass," John Sifton, Human Rights Watch's Asia Advocacy director in Washington, told Reuters.